Panel OKs draft regulations for Massachusetts pot industry

-BOSTON (AP) – Marijuana regulators have signed off on a wide-ranging set of rules for the recreational cannabis industry in Massachusetts.
+BOSTON — Marijuana regulators have signed off on a wide-ranging set of rules for the recreational cannabis industry in Massachusetts.

 The Cannabis Control Commission voted on the draft regulations Thursday, many of which were discussed and given preliminary approval last week.